jlgconsulting/JADE-JavaAsterixDecoderEncoder/README.md

 }
 ```

-## How to implement a custom Reserved Field
+## How to implement a custom Reserved Field (SP,RE) for an Asterix Category

+In order to keep this library flexible, custom implementations for RE and SP fields can be
+attached to the Asterix Decoder object in your own code.

 In order to implement a custom reserved AsterixField, you first need to create
 a new class and inherit ReservedAsterixField.
 Then, you have to add implementations